 - Return your beef to the pot and bake until the meat is tender and the broth/beer combination has reduced into a glossy, thick sauce.

 At this point, you can serve the Beef and Guinness as is, along with some creamy mashed potatoes and roasted carrots, or you can save for the mini pies I’m making right now.

-Next, grab your muffin pan and some circle cookie cutters.
+- Grab your muffin pan and some circle cookie cutters.
 You will need two different sizes or you can use a plastic cup like me.
-I couldn’t find my cookie cutters since they are packed away and I didn’t feel like rummaging through boxes in the garage.
-Since the plastic cup was tapered I used both ends to get the two different sizes.
 The pies need two sets of crusts, one set slightly larger which is the bottom crust.
 It will make a “cup” to hold the filling while the other will top the pie.

 If you are in the mood to make these Beef Guinness Mini Pies into turnovers for your lunch box or a portable snack while also holding your Guinness, add the filling to puff pastry and bake.
 Look how gorgeous they turn out!!